 The relations between Turkey and Armenia are broken due to the tragic events of 1915.
 Many Armenians died during the war, as well as Turkish people.
 Armenians describe the events as so-called "genocide" while Turkey says both Turks and Armenians were killed.

 In April 2015, Turkish Prime Minister Ahmet Davutoglu offered his condolences to the grandchildren of Ottoman Armenians who lost their lives during the First World War, following same move by the President Recep Tayyip Erdogan.

-In 2014, Erdogan also offered Armenia an opportunity to establish a common commission of inquiry for the 1915 events, calling for other countries to contribute to the process if they have information on the case.
-Armenian side has not accepted Erdogans call.
+President Erdogan also called for other countries to contribute to the process if they have information on the case.

 However, call for the other counties to contribute to find out what had happened during those years was not answered the way Ankara desired, Ankara has requested historical facts and proof by historians.